mark-mon/UEVR-outcast-new-beginning/README.md

 Note: the mod requires you to have bound F4 to the UObject enable / disable key in UEVR menu.
 It sends F4 to change first and third person views.
 This line in config.txt UObjectHook_ToggleUObjectHookKey=115

+This takes a config file called "PersonToggle.txt" that goes in the same folder with the plugin.
+These are the fields in the config file.
+Lack of a config file will just use defaults.

+# Options are 1 or 0.
+1 for on, 0 for off

+# Pressing X for melee toggles 3rd person for 2 seconds.
+Better Melee
+XButtonThirdPerson=1

+# Right stick up on toggles first and third person
+RightStickUpToggleThirdPerson=0

+# Right Stick Down sends B button for dodge
+RightStickDownB=1

+# LB / RB (gliding) in 3rd person
+ThirdPersonGlide=0